daamien/blog/_drafts/2017-10-26-lets_build_better_graphic_tools_for_postgresql.md

 the GUI developpers I know are primarily DBAs.
 Very often, they created their software for their own need and they're doing their best to build a nice interface.
 But we're in competition against some big companies (Oracle, Microsoft and others) and they investing a lot in this area.
-FIXME
+Instread of tyring to copycat compititing like `Oracle Cloud Control` or `PhpMyAdmin`, we need to innovate and improve the design our tools.

 __What can we do about it ?__ If you're a PostgreSQL company, please hire UI/UX experts and make them work with the various existing projects.
 If you're a